pbmoses/grafana-crossplane/README.md

 # Parsing JSON API output

+The `parsers` directory contains multiple Python parsers that will take a JSON input file and output the appropriate Kubernetes manifests.

 Various APIs can be utilized to interact with Grafana Cloud, that output can be parsed and Crossplane comatible manifests.
 Initial thoughts are to approach this in the following manner:
 ![crossplane_flow_with_api](https://github.com/user-attachments/assets/e8dd0c35-d4f3-414a-83c8-d8af87ff7c6c)
 <svg xmlns="http://www.w3.org/2000/svg" width="1100" height="400">